NTURacingTeam/nturt_rpi_deployer/README.md

 First, when installing, the follow will be install:

-1. wiringpi
+1. WiringPi
 2. bcm2835
+3. docker

+And the following changes will be made to the system:

-3. /boot/configure.txt will be modified for can hat
+1. /boot/configure.txt will be modified for can hat
-4. docker
+2. Swap size will be increased to 1GB
+3. Real-time permission will be configured if `-r` option is specified

 ### Deploy

-Second, when deploying, the following changes will be made to deploy ros on rpi:
+Second, when deploying, installation will be checked first.
+After that, the following changes will be made to deploy ros on raspberry pi:

 1. Make a named pipe `nturt_ros_pipe`
 2. Check if the service `nturt_ros` exist in `/etc/init.d/`, if not, copy the startup script in `scripts/nturt_ros` to `/etc/init.d/` and configure it to run at startup
 3. Check if the startup script in script/nturt_ros is modified, if so, copy it to `/etc/init.d/nturt_ros` and reload `systemctl daemon` to make the changes into effect
-4. Build docker image `ros_rpi` from [NTURacingTeam/docker](https://github.com/NTURacingTeam/docker) and create a container named `ros` based on that image if no container names `ros` exist
-5. move the content of this package into `ros` container's source directory

 ### Undeploy